Kurt A. Vialet, Mathematics Teacher, Assistant Principal, Principal, Senator, 31st and 32nd Legislature of the Virgin Islands

 Having been in public service for over 30 years, Kurt A. Vialet has achieved a distinguished career in government.
-As an active member of the Virgin Islands community, and a proven and dedicated leader within the Department of Education and the Legislature of the Virgin Islands, his journey has allowed him to serve as a Mathematics Educator, an Assistant Principal, a Principal, and currently an elected leader for a second term.
+As an active member of the Virgin Islands community, and a proven and dedicated leader within the Department of Education and the Legislature of the Virgin Islands, his journey has allowed him to serve as a Mathematics Educator, an Assistant Principal, a Principal, and currently an elected leader for a third term.
 His various roles in management and in educating public school students have allowed him to carve his niche in the Virgin Islands’ rich, diverse political history.

-Kurt Anthony Vialet, was born on the beautiful island of St. Croix, U.S. Virgin Islands to parents, Roy Vialet of St. Thomas, Virgin Islands and Helena Matta Vialet of Fajardo, Puerto Rico.
+Kurt Anthony Vialet, was born May 26, 1964 on the beautiful island of St. Croix, U.S. Virgin Islands to parents, Roy Vialet of St. Thomas, Virgin Islands and Helena Matta Vialet of Fajardo, Puerto Rico.
 Due to his parents’ insistence that he grow up grounded, they saw it fit for him to be educated in the public-school system of the Virgin Islands from elementary school to high school, respectively.
 Upon graduation from the St. Croix Central High School in 1982, he obtained both a Bachelor of Arts Degree in Mathematics from the University of the Virgin Islands in 1987 and a Master of Arts Degree in Administration and Supervision in 1992.

 Upon graduation from the University of the Virgin Islands, Kurt A. Vialet began his career with the Government of the U.S. Virgin Islands working with the Department of Education.
 He has long worked for change as a Teacher and an Assistant Principal at the Elena L. Christian Junior High School, Principal at the St. Croix Educational Complex High School (SCEC) and Principal of the Arthur A. Richards Junior High School.